Team7Sysc3303/Sysc3303_Project/README(Not Complete).txt

 3. Quit File
 ----------------------

 1. Type "Read", "Write" or "Q"  to select one of the three options stated above.
-The following instructions will then be shown on the console:
+The following instructions will then be shown on the console depending on which option was selected.
+In this case the read option was selected:

-E.g.
 Client: Enter the type of request (Read/ Write) [Press Q to shutdown]:

 Read

-Client: Enter File name, with extension (e.g .txt) [Press Q to shutdown]:
+Client: Enter the file directory and file name (with extension) [Press Q to shutdown]:

 2. Follow the instructions and then test it for both the read and write requests using the test files available in the project folder.